nathanktran/Parking-Tickets-CS4002-ThunderPandas/README.md

 To set up all dependencies, refer to requirements.txt or manually install these packages using pip:

-# Section 2: A Map of your documentation.
+# Section 2: Documentation

-# Section 3: Instructions for reproducing your results.
+# Section 3: Reproduction
 To reproduce the results in this repository, follow these steps:
 1. **Clone this repository:**